-The biography and position statement for the 2013 IEEE Vice President, Educational Activities, is listed below.
+The biography and position statement of the 2017 IEEE Vice President, Educational Activities is listed below.

 S.K.
 Ramesh has been serving as the Dean of the College of Engineering and Computer Science at CSU Northridge since 2006.
 He has supported the growth of high technology industries through the Center for Entrepreneurship and Innovation and the Energy Research Center at CSU Northridge.
 Examples include a satellite clean tech incubator, a Master’s degree in Assistive Technology Engineering, and his leadership as the PI of a nationally recognized five year, $ 5.5 Million USDE grant to graduate underrepresented minorities in engineering and computer science.
 Ramesh has received several awards for innovative teaching, scholarship and service to the profession and the community including the “John Guarrera Engineering Educator of the Year” award from the Engineers Council.
 From 1994 to 2006 he chaired the Electrical Engineering department at CSU Sacramento.
 Dr. Ramesh’s professional interests span Fiber Optic Communications and he received his PhD degree in 1986 from Southern Illinois University, Carbondale.

 REGION 6: Central Area, Chair, 2001-04; Student Activities, Chair, 1994-95, 1998-2000.